Disease/Disorder

 - Motor and sensory deficits below the level of injury can lead to functional impairment of mobility (bed, transfer, ambulation, wheelchair) and self-care activities (feeding, grooming, bathing, dressing).
 Physical and occupational therapy, along with the use of orthoses and assistive/adaptive devices, can help increase independence.

 - Impaired sensation and mobility may predispose to pressure ulcers.
-Patients and caregivers must be educated on pressure relief strategies and routine skin inspection.
+Patients and caregivers must be educated in pressure relief strategies and routine skin inspection.
 Pressure mapping along with appropriate mattress and wheelchair cushions may be required.

 - Bladder dysfunction (neurogenic bladder) may require a specific program designed to maintain continence, bladder emptying, and reduced incidence of urinary tract infections.
 Long-term urinary tract assessment may include lab studies, urodynamic testing, renal ultrasound, and urology follow-up.